Charlotte Atkins: Early life

-Atkins is the daughter of Ron Atkins, the left wing former Labour MP for Preston North, and the longest-lived British MP ever.
+Atkins is the daughter of Ron Atkins, the left wing former Labour MP for Preston North, and the second-longest lived British MP ever.
 Atkins was educated at the Colchester County High School, and is a graduate of the London School of Economics, gaining a BSc in Economics.
 From the University of London, she also gained an MA in Area Studies.
 She worked as a community relations officer with the Luton Community Research Council from 1974 to 1976, before joining the trade union movement.

 For four years she was a researcher with the UCATT union (from 1976 to 1980), then a researcher from 1980 to 1984 for the TASS and AUEW, before becoming a press officer for UNISON and COHSE from 1984 to 1987.

 Atkins joined the Labour Party in 1965.
 In 1982, she was elected as a councillor in the London Borough of Wandsworth, and was the Deputy Leader of the Labour Group from 1983 to 1986.
 In 1981 she wrote a book with Chris Mullin entitled How to Select or Reselect Your MP.